Is there a penalty if I fail to file a return or pay tax by the due date?

 Additional tax for non-payment

-If withholding income tax is paid after the due date or the notice of tax due regarding withholding income tax is issued, it is generally supposed to impose an additional tax which is 10% of non-payment of the principal amount of withholding income tax.
+If withholding income tax is paid after the due date or if the notice of tax due regarding withholding income tax is issued, it is generally supposed that an additional tax for non-payment is imposed at 10% of the principal amount of withholding income tax.

 (4)